 The only way Automake could support \$(wildcard ...) is by expending \$(wildcard ...) when automake is run.
-Resulting Makefile.ins would be portable since they would list all files and not use '\$(wildcard ...)'.
-However that means developers need to remember they must run automake each time they add, delete, or rename files.
+The resulting Makefile.ins would be portable since they would list all files and not use '\$(wildcard ...)'.
+However that means developers would need to remember to run automake each time they add, delete, or rename files.

-Compared to editing Makefile.am, this is really little win.
+Compared to editing Makefile.am, this is a very small gain.
 Sure, it's easier and faster to type 'automake; make' than to type 'emacs Makefile.am; make'.
-But nobody bothered enough to write a patch add support for this syntax.
-Some people use scripts to generated file lists in Makefile.am or in separate Makefile fragments.
+But nobody bothered enough to write a patch to add support for this syntax.
+Some people use scripts to generate file lists in Makefile.am or in separate Makefile fragments.

-Even if you don't care about portability, and are tempted to use '\$(wildcard ...)' anyway because you target only GNU Make, you should know there are many places where Automake need to know exactly which files should be processed.
-As Automake doesn't know how to expand '\$(wildcard ...)', you cannot use it in these places. '\$(wildcard ...)' is a black box comparable to AC_SUBSTED variables as far Automake is concerned.
+Even if you don't care about portability, and are tempted to use '\$(wildcard ...)' anyway because you target only GNU Make, you should know there are many places where Automake needs to know exactly which files should be processed.
+As Automake doesn't know how to expand '\$(wildcard ...)', you cannot use it in these places. '\$(wildcard ...)' is a black box comparable to AC_SUBSTed variables as far Automake is concerned.